zodb/relstorage/doc/install.rst

 mysqlclient, MySQL Connector/Python (without its C extension), pg8000 and umysql are compatible (cooperative) with gevent.

-For additional details, see the "driver" section for each database in :doc:`db-specific-options`.
+For additional details and warnings, see the "driver" section for each database in :doc:`db-specific-options`.

 Memcache Integration